serverless/serverless-graphql/README.md

 ## Setup for Production

+AWS has global unique bucket names.
+You need to replace `<your-s3-bucket-name>` in package.json as well as in the serverless.yml with your own custom name.

-Since we don't know the URL of the API Gateway nor CloudFront URL for the static assets we need to deploy once without expecting the application to work using `npm run deploy`.
-After the initial deploy we will know both Urls.
-The API url you need to provide in the `security.env.prod` in order for Relay to know the location of the GraphQL endpoint.
+Since the URL of the API is unknown until you create a stack, you need to deploy once without expecting the application to work using `npm run deploy`.
+After the initial deploy you can see the API url which you need to provide to the URL entry in `security.env.prod`.

 After these steps you are good to go and with your next `npm run deploy` your infrastructure should up and running.